Events

 Presented by Dr. Christie Riehl, Princeton University

 The anis — including the Groove-billed and Smooth-billed Anis of Texas and Florida, and the Greater Ani of South America — share an unusual nesting strategy known as communal nesting.
 Several pairs cooperatively build a single nest in which all the females lay their eggs, and the entire group shares incubation, nest defense, and parental care of the mixed clutch.
-In this talk, Christie Riehl will discuss the results of her long-term field study of Greater Anis in Panama, focusing on the fascinating cooperative behaviors of this tropical cuckoo.
+In this talk, Christie Riehl will discuss the results of her long-term field study of Greater Anis in Panama.

 Click HERE to watch Cooperation and Conflict: The Bizarre Lives of Tropical Cuckoo